Computer-Programming-for-Lawyers/ps1/README.md

-# Getting Started with Codespaces
+# Getting Started with Codespaces (Read Me First!)

 Welcome to Computer Programming for Lawyers!